CDU Office of CME

 What are initial steps to begin planning a CME activity?

-- Formal presentation to the CME Advisory Committee
+- Formal presentation of the Application to the CME Advisory Committee

-- If the Application is approved, scheduling of a project kick-off meeting with the course director and the Office of CME, within two weeks of CME Application approval to develop an activity timeline and confirm roles and responsibilities moving forward in the planning process
+- When/If the Application is approved, scheduling of a project kick-off meeting with the course director and the Office of CME occurs within two weeks of approval to develop an activity timeline and confirm roles and responsibilities moving forward in the planning process

 Can I advertise credit for my program prior to approval of my application?